praezi/rust/README.md

 ## TL;DR: What does RutPräzi do?

+### Description

 With RustPräzi, we go from coarse-grained package-based dependency networks (such as what GitHub uses for their [vulnerable package detection](https://help.github.com/articles/about-security-alerts-for-vulnerable-dependencies/)) to more fine-grained call-based dependency networks.
 These allow us to track, for example, whether a vulnerable function of a library is actually being used and whether a security warning really needs to be raised.
 This is much more precise than package-based dependency networks.
 In fact, RustPräzi makes such analyses a lot more precise (upto 3x).

 ![Package-based (PDN, above) versus Call-based Dependency Networks (CDN, below)](doc/pdn_cdn.png "Package-based (PDN, above) versus Call-based Dependency Networks (CDN, below)")

+### Use cases

+RustPräzi opens the door to many new or more precise analyses:

+* Fine-grained security vulnerability propagation checking
+* Precise license compliance checking
+* Change impact and deprecation analysis ("Which clients break if I as a library maintainer remove this deprecated method?")
+* Health analyses of an entire ecosystem ("what are the most central functions?", "where should we focus our testing efforts?", ...)
+* ...

 ## Getting started